intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 1. Copy `keys` and `password`
     ```bash
-    cd ppml/trusted-big-data-ml/scala/docker-graphene
+    cd trusted-big-data-ml/scala/docker-graphene
     # copy keys and password into current directory
-    cp -r ../keys .
+    cp -r ../.././../scripts/keys/ .
-    cp -r ../password .
+    cp -r ../.././../scripts/password/ .
     ```
+2. Prepare the data
+   To train a model with ppml in analytics zoo and bigdl, you need to prepare the data first.
+The Docker image is taking lenet and mnist as example. <br>
+   You can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
+Unzip all the files and put them in one folder(e.g. mnist). <br>
+   There are four files. **train-images-idx3-ubyte** contains train images, **train-labels-idx1-ubyte** is train label file, **t10k-images-idx3-ubyte** has validation images    and **t10k-labels-idx1-ubyte** contains validation labels.
+For more detail, please refer to the download page. <br>
+   After you decompress the gzip files, these files may be renamed by some decompress tools, e.g. **train-images-idx3-ubyte** is renamed to **train-images.idx3-ubyte**.
+Please change the name back before you run the example.  <br>

-2. To start the container, first modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
+3. To start the container, first modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
     ```bash
     ./deploy-local-spark-sgx.sh
     sudo docker exec -it spark-local bash
     cd /ppml/trusted-big-data-ml
     ./init.sh
     ```
+    **ENCLAVE_KEY_PATH** means the absolute path to the "enclave-key.pem", according to the above commands, the path would be like "analytics-zoo/ppml/scripts/enclave-key.pem". <br>
+    **DATA_PATH** means the absolute path to the data(like mnist) that would used later in the spark program.
+According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/mnist" <br>
+    **KEYS_PATH** means the absolute path to the keys you just created and copied to.
+According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/keys" <br>
+    **LOCAL_IP** means your local IP address. <br>

 ##### 2.2.2.2 Run Your Spark Program with Analytics Zoo PPML on SGX

 To run your pyspark program, first you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
 Then run with `ppml-spark-submit.sh` using the command: